This was the "NASA Image of the Day" a few days ago. NASA's caption for it was: NASA astronaut Scott Kelly captured this

 What I'm thinkin' about our divine nature right now is...
 Our "divine nature" is the light of Christ that's in each of us.
 And it's not an abstract idea, but it's also not just a thing that we happen have that is just sitting there inside of us not doing anything.
 It's got a purposeful function, just like most everything else that comprises our bodies.
 Like blood, like skeletons, like our anatomies and physiologies, the light of Christ -- which is also very much a part of us -- actually does stuff.
 Really cool stuff, actually, that benefits not only the person whose light it is, but other people as well, because the light can be used to serve mankind.

-Why is it, I asked, when another person reaches out to you, lifts you up, helps you feel better, that you feel like Deity loves you?
+is it, I asked, when another person reaches out to you, lifts you up, helps you feel

 When another person reaches out to you, lifts you up, and helps you feel better, the tool they are actually using is the light of Christ that's inside of them.
 They're using it.
 They're applying it.
 The light can be used to do stuff.